Skip to main content

 However, if you feel persistently sad, anxious, hopeless or irritable for more than two weeks, you may have postpartum depression.

 Postpartum depression isn’t a personal failure.
-It’s a treatable medical condition that affects at least one in seven new moms, according to the American Psychological Association.
+It’s a treatable medical condition that affects at least one in seven new moms.
 It can happen right away after birth or months later.
 Without treatment, symptoms can hang on for months, even years.

 • If you’re having thoughts of hurting yourself or your baby, don’t wait.
 Put your baby in the crib and dial the 988 crisis lifeline immediately.